The Camp Band?

 By Pati Egan

-In the early sixties and seventies, the Belleville Diocese had an extensive grade school band program.
+In the early 1960s and 1970s the Belleville Diocese had an extensive grade school band program.
 As an example, the East St. Louis Deanery used its grade school band as a feeder system for the Assumption High School Band.
-Camp Ondessonk decided to take advantage of this and create a Band to play at inspection.
+Camp Ondessonk decided to take advantage of this and create a band to play at inspection.

-Some program donated red & gold band uniform jackets, black pants, and some instruments.
+Some program donated red and gold band uniform jackets, black pants, and some instruments.
 I have heard that the East St. Louis Assumption Grade School Band donated the uniforms and instruments.
+I don’t think they came from Assumption High School; East St. Louis Grade School Band was still active.
 I have also heard that these uniforms came from Mater Dei.
 There is a Mater Dei in Breese, Ill., and Evansville, Ind.
-The uniforms are the old Assumption colors but are also the colors of Mater Dei in Evansville, Ind.
+The uniforms are the colors of Mater Dei in Evansville.

-The drummers played as the campers walked in and when staff inspected the units, and as the campers left the Parade Ground.
-The campers were to play the Star-Spangled Banner.
-They also played a drum roll while waiting for the cannon to fire.
+The campers were to play the Star-Spangled Banner, the drummers played as the campers walked in and when staff inspected the units, and as the campers left the Parade Ground.
+They also did a drum roll while waiting for the cannon to fire.
 I believe a staff member always played the bugle.
-“To the Colors” is a difficult tune to play.
+“To the Colors” (sometimes this is listed “To the Color”) is a difficult tune to play.

 The Camp Band met its demise most likely due to a few factors.
 Band instruments are delicate, the cost to maintain them was probably prohibitive.
 Many elementary schools dropped band in the late 1970s.

 Camp now usually has at least one person who can play a trumpet.
-“To the Color” is now played live while the flags are lowered.
-Inspection is a long tradition at Camp Ondessonk.
+“To the Colors” is now played live while the flags are lowered.
+Inspection is a long tradition at Camp.
 It teaches the campers proper flag etiquette.
 For 60+ years the drummers have called the campers to inspection.
 The red and gold uniforms are gone, but the spirit lives on!

-If you’re curious what the bugle call ‘To the Color” sounds like, here is a link.
-Perhaps you’re just Camp sick for Inspection.
+If you’re curious what the bugle call “To the Colors” sounds like, here is a link.
+Perhaps you’re just campsick for Inspection.

 Click here to learn more about Camp Ondessonk’s Mission and History.